mdprewitt/sigmund_droid/README.md

 - `globals` module holds location location and constants for navigating
 - `navigation` module contains simple methods to move/turn'
-- 'directory_app' module is a flask app to maintain Locations, Desks, People
+- `directory_app` module is a flask app to maintain Locations, Desks, People
     - install all required modules with `pip install -r requirements.txt`
     - create database with `db_create.py`
     - initialize our tables with `db_upgrade.py`